amidos2006/pcg_benchmark/pcg_benchmark/probs/elimination/README.md

 - `elimination-hard-v0`: generate a sequence of 10 letters for the game elimination with 0% to 40% short words and 0% to 30% long words.

 ## Content Structure
-The content is a 1D array of integers where the number is which letter in the alphabet.
+The content is a 1D array of integers where the number is which letter in the alphabet (0 is **A** and 25 is **Z**).
 For example, this is an example with 8 letters which are "LKISDETS"
 ```python
 [ 11, 10, 8, 18, 3, 4, 19, 18 ]
 ```